Lavender517/AMLS_II_assignment21_22-kaggle/README.md

 ```
 models
 ```
-This folder saves the trained model with better performance, but for BERT folder, as its file size is too big, it fails to be uploaded on Github.
+This folder saves the trained model with better performance such as CNN Acc more than 79 and Bi-LSTM Acc more than 78.
+But for BERT folder, as its file size is too big, it fails to be uploaded on Github.
+Besides, the word2vec obtained by word2vec.py file is also saved at here.
 ```
 output
 ```